 The goal with a ransomware attack, beyond monetary gains, is “land and expand.”
 What’s tough is that the path inside often appears to be innocuous.

 Remote desktop ports (RDP) have become one of the most common ways of infection.
 However, another popular method is through an email phishing campaign or use of a trojan.
 With a lot of companies forced into a nearly entirely remote workforce model due to COVID, they became an easy avenue of attack.
 Unwitting recipients are tricked into downloading or opening an attached file.
 Once opened, the ransomware can take over the victim’s computer or begin to spread over the network.
 Even worse is that typical security measures don’t work well, if at all, in cloud instances, another popular avenue to get work done for remote workers.
 Another form exploits security holes to infect computers without the need to trick users, such as the SolarWinds attack, were able to infect a thought to be safe vendor provided software install.

 Why can’t we stop ransomware?

-This happens because the majority of security tools, such as network perimeter monitoring provide protection for approximately 20% of the total traffic.
-Most companies don’t have real-time visibility into east-west network traffic (the other 80%), and a result, are ill-equipped to detect malware, ransomware, and other intrusions before they have a chance to do real damage.
+This happens because the majority of cybersecurity tools, such as network perimeter monitoring, provide protection for approximately 20% of the total traffic.
+Most companies don’t have real-time visibility into east-west network traffic (the other 80%), and as a result, are ill-equipped to detect malware, ransomware, and other intrusions before they have a chance to do real damage.

-For example, traditional security tools tend to be siloed, with no simple way to aggregate or prioritize the results leading to many false alerts.
+For example, traditional IT security tools tend to be siloed, with no simple way to aggregate or prioritize the results leading to many false alerts.
 Research reports that many companies receive more than 5,000 alerts a day.
-This falls on highly trained (expensive) SOC employees who must be available 24x7 to analyze results and attempt to take the right action to remediate potential threats.
+This falls on highly trained, and costly SOC analysts who must be available 24x7 to analyze results and attempt to take the right action to remediate potential cyber threats.
 It’s clear that even highly staffed SOC teams can’t investigate all of these alerts effectively.